Fordham Forward FAQs for Students and Families

-In order to be prepared for whatever the fall may hold, nearly every course at Fordham will adopt a flexible hybrid learning environment.
+In order to be prepared for whatever the semester may hold, nearly every course at Fordham will adopt a flexible hybrid learning environment.
 This means that courses will have both synchronous and asynchronous elements.
 If a resurgence of the virus necessitates that Fordham suspends all face-to-face instruction for a period, the asynchronous portions of courses would be unaffected, while the synchronous portions would continue via videoconferencing technology with minimal disruption.

 How is Fordham enacting social distancing measures in classrooms?

 The judicious and safe use of learning spaces (classrooms, studios, teaching labs, etc.) requires attention to social distancing standards and other health and safety policies and protocols.
 The flexible hybrid learning environment plays a critical role in de-densifying classroom occupancy on campus.
 Other measures to reduce the density in classrooms include: